stknohg/aws-cli-eq-pwsh/hugo/content/_index.md

 ---
 title: AWS CLI -eq PowerShell
 date: 2021-06-12
+description: This is the lists of AWS PowerShell Cmdlets equivalent to AWS CLI commands.
 ---

-This is the lists of AWS PowerShell Cmdlets equivalent with AWS CLI commands.
+This is the lists of AWS PowerShell Cmdlets equivalent to AWS CLI commands.

 ### Version